kogosoftwarellc/open-api/README.md

 |----|--------|-----------|
 |Object or String|Y|This is an OpenAPI (swagger 2.0) compliant document.
 See the [OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) for more details.|

-`args.apiDoc.paths` should be an empty object.  `express-openapi` will populate this for you.
-This prevents you from defining your paths in 2 places.
+`args.apiDoc.paths` can be an empty object.
+In that case `express-openapi` will populate this for you based on your operation level apiDocs.
+But it is also possible to have just [one central apiDoc](test/sample-projects/basic-usage-with-central-apiDoc).

 `args.apiDoc.basePath` will add a prefix to all paths added by `express-openapi`.